Sint Maarten: Geography

 Sint Maarten occupies the southern part of the island of Saint Martin in the Leeward Islands; the northern half forms the French territory of Saint Martin.
-To the north across the Anguilla Channel lies the British Overseas Territory of Anguilla, to the south-east of the island lies the French island of Saint Barthélemy, and further south are the Dutch islands of Saba and Saint Eustatius.
+To the north across the Anguilla Channel lies the British Overseas Territory of Anguilla, to the south-east of the island lies the French island of Saint Barthélemy, and further south are the Dutch islands of Saba and Sint Eustatius.

 Sint Maarten is 34 km2.
-The terrain is generally hilly, with the highest peak being Mount Flagstaff at 383m.
+The terrain is generally hilly, with the highest peak being Mount Flagstaff at 383m, which lies directly on the island's international border.
 The area to the west around the airport is flatter, and contains the Dutch section of the Simpson Bay Lagoon.
 The Great Salt Pond lies to north of Philipsburg.
 Several small islands lie off the coast.
 Little Key lies in the Simpson Bay Lagoon.

 There are ten total islands in Sint Maarten, including: